-- 1. To expose students to the variety of sub-fields in psychology; - 2.
-To engender knowledge of, and appreciation for, the spirit and nature of scientific inquiry; - To facilitate insight into oneself and increase knowledge of, and sensitivity to, others; - 4.
+- 1. To expose students to the variety of sub-fields in psychology; - To engender knowledge of, and appreciation for, the spirit and nature of scientific inquiry; To facilitate insight into appeals and increase knowledge of - To facilitate insight into oneself and increase knowledge of, and sensitivity to, others; - 4.
 To introduce students to the basic body of knowledge, thus preparing them for further study in Psychology.